How to avoid declined credit card transactions

 If you're planning to use the card to make a big purchase or another transaction that may be considered unusual, you should notify your card issuer so they're aware in advance and don't freeze your account.

 Some credit cards set a daily spending limit and your card will be declined if you spend beyond this.
 You can contact your card issuer or check the product disclosure statement to confirm if there is a daily limit in place.
 If there is and you have a big-ticket purchase to make, you may be able to ask your card issuer to increase this daily limit.

-If you're planning to use your credit card overseas, you should contact your card provider to let them know beforehand.
-If your issuer sees a range of transactions happening overseas, they might suspect it's a fraudulent payment and block your card.
+If you're planning to use your credit card overseas, you should contact your card provider to notify them of your travel dates and where you're travelling to.
+If your issuer spots an international transaction on your account, they might suspect that your card is being used for a fraudulent transaction, decline the purchase and block your account.

 EFTPOS machines use the phone network to communicate with the banks to verify and authorise your transactions.
 If there is a system outage at the point of sale or with the bank's server, the transaction may be declined.
 If this is the case, you may be asked to sign the tax invoice for authorisation.

-Did you know that when your card is declined the EFTPOS machine is sent a code from the bank handling the transaction?
-These range from incorrect PIN, expired card, suspected fraud and more.
-These are some examples of response codes from a Commonwealth Bank credit card:
+When your card is declined, the EFTPOS machine receives a code from the bank handling the transaction that describes why the transaction wasn't approved.
+These include an incorrect PIN, expired card and suspected fraud.
+Here are some examples of terminal error messages from Commonwealth Bank.

 These examples are taken from Commonwealth Bank documentation, keep in mind that these may vary from bank to bank, and different EFTPOS machines at your chosen retailer.